gopiyadav989/2210991582/PROOF_OF_WORK.md

 ### Implementation Details

+Despite significant effort, we faced several challenges with the Social Media Analytics application:

+- **API Integration Issues**: We encountered difficulties connecting to the required data sources due to authentication and CORS issues.
+- **Data Processing Challenges**: The application structure was properly implemented, but we faced issues with data processing and state management.
+- **Component Rendering**: While all components were created, there were issues with rendering the data correctly.

+However, we did successfully implement:
-- Created a React application with Material UI
+- A complete React application structure with proper routing
+- All required components:
+  - UserCard: For displaying user information
+  - PostCard: For displaying post information
+  - LoadingState: A loading spinner component
+  - ErrorState: An error message component with retry functionality
-- Implemented three required pages:
+- Three main pages:
-  - Top Users: Displays users with the most commented posts
+  - Top Users: Designed to display users with the most commented posts
-  - Trending Posts: Displays posts with the highest comment counts
+  - Trending Posts: Designed to display posts with the highest comment counts
-  - Feed: Displays real-time posts
+  - Feed: Designed to display real-time posts
-- Added components for displaying user and post data
-- Implemented error handling and loading states
+- Error handling and loading states

-### Application Evidence

-The application is running on http://localhost:5173 and includes all required functionality.
+- Responsive design using Material UI

+The code structure is complete, but the application may not function as expected due to the mentioned issues.

 ## 4. Authentication